2023 Best Education Schools in Illinois

 The average amount in student loans that education majors at University of Saint Francis take out is $23,878.

 Illinois State University landed the #7 spot in the 2023 rankings for the best education programs.
-Located in the midsize suburb of Normal, Illinois State is a public college with a fairly large student population.
+Located in the midsize suburb of Normal, Illinois State is a public college with a very large student population.

 On average, education graduates from Illinois State take out $22,083 in student loans while working on their degree.
 This translates to an average monthly loan payment of $332, based on a 10-year repayment plan.